svp-dev/mgsim/doc/mgsimdev-gfx.rst

 -------------------------------

-When read from, words 1-2 of the control interface indicate the current display size in pixels.
+When read from, words 1-2 of the control interface indicate the current logical display size in pixels.
 The values in words 6 and 7 indicate the maximum supported resolution.

 The following protocol can be used to configure a new output